timothymctim/Bing-wallpapers/README.md

   `"$([Environment]::GetFolderPath("MyPictures"))\Wallpapers"`
   (the subfolder `Wallpapers` inside your default Pictures folder)

-  **Remarks** The folder will automatically be created if it doesn't exists already.
+  **Remarks** The folder will automatically be created if it doesn’t exist already.

 Set as your wallpaper
 =====================
-With a few additional steps you're able to automatically download the latest images and set them as your wallpaper.
+With a few additional steps you’re able to automatically download the latest images and set them as your wallpaper.

 Automatically run the script